kamailio/kamailio-wiki/docs/cookbooks/5.5.x/pseudovariables.md

 The **name** can be:

--   id_index - return the internal index of current transaction or $null if not transaction is found
+-   id_index - return the internal index of current transaction or $null if no transaction is found
--   id_label - return the internal label of current transaction or $null if not transaction is found
+-   id_label - return the internal label of current transaction or $null if no transaction is found
 -   id_index_n - return the internal index of current transaction, if no transaction exists yet, create it
 -   id_label_n - return the internal label of current transaction, if no